ElectricRCAircraftGuy/eRCaGuy_dotfiles/NoMachine/readme--NoMachine.md

     scp ~/.ssh/id_rsa.pub username@server_hostname_or_ip:~/.ssh/id_rsa_nxclient.pub

+**2) Run from _server_:**

 Add public key now on server to proper NoMachine file; run this from the server:

     cat ~/.ssh/id_rsa_nxclient.pub >> ~/.nx/config/authorized.crt

+And lastly set this file's permissions to 0600 to enable read/write on this file ONLY for the user (owner) of this file, for security:

+    chmod 0600 ~/.nx/config/authorized.crt

 ## To *disable* password-based login to server: